Factbox: Global oil, gas producers slash spending after price rout

 (Reuters) - Oil and gas companies around the world are planning to slash spending in the face of a plunge in oil prices caused by the spread of the coronavirus and a push by Saudi Arabia and Russia to flood the market with supply.
+[O/R]

-Below are plans announced by top energy companies:
+Below are plans announced by top energy companies (in alphabetical order):

 BPBP (BP.L) said it planned to reduce capital and operational spending.
 BP’s capital spending last year reached around $15 billion.